 The Next Generation

 To offer better and more useful services to mumineen, an international team of about two dozen volunteers came together to form the next generation of Mumineen.org project.
-The volunteers came to be called NextGen (short for Next Generation).
-Hardware and ISP services were purchased with a generous grant from Dawat-e-Hadiyah with sponsorship of Shahzada Alivaqar Idris Bhaisaheb Badruddin DM.
+The all-volunteer team called itself NextGen (short for Next Generation).
+Hardware and ISP services were purchased with a generous grant from Dawat-e-Hadiyah with sponsorship of Shahzada Aliwaqar Idris Bhaisaheb Badruddin DM.
 The NextGen team then addressed the technical and social task of organizing what resources were to be offered to mumineen, and what format and regulations those resources should abide by.
 The work done set the tone and mode of operations for the way internet could usefully be used by the Dawoodi Bohra community.

 NextGen built their services around the Mumineen.org domain name.
-A new list, named “email@example.com” was set up to replace the two older lists and soon became famous as DBNet.
+A new list, named “firstname.lastname@example.org” was set up to replace the two older lists and soon became famous as DBNet.
 So successful was this list that all lists and indeed all internet services setup anywhere by mumineen were also called, for a time, “DBNet”.
 The website Mumineen.org was also developed to first provide miqat-specific sites, whose initial content was taken from DBNet.
-Later many applications and resources were developed by NMextGen to provide many services, including the hosting of jamaat Web sites, salaat timings, and Hijri calendar functions.
+Later many applications and resources were developed by the NextGen team to provide many services, including the hosting of jamaat Web sites, salaat timings, and Hijri calendar functions.
 This work inspired many other sites and lists and set the trend for internet services amongst Dawoodi Bohras.
+The modern era of video bayaan relays and EJamaat registration all has roots in khidmat performed by NextGen volunteers and alumni.
 Mumineen.org continues to be a primary resource bank for mumineen as well as non-mumineen others who want to learn more about us.
-The site has recently been reorganised to facilitate new services being planned by the NextGen team.

-Above all we humbly araz shukr to al-Dai al-Fatimi, Syedna Mohammed Burhanuddin TUS, for his farsighted raza and dua mubarak.
+Above all we humbly araz shukr to al-Dai al-Fatimi, Syedna Mohammed Burhanuddin RA and his successor Syedna Mufaddal Saifuddin TUS, for their farsighted raza and dua mubarak.
 In addition, without the guidance and support of Shahzada Idris Bhaisaheb Badruddin DM, we would never have succeeded in this endeavour to such a degree.
-We would also like to thank the many, many people who have contributed to this site and whose efforts have resulted in so much benefit to mumineen.
+We would also like to thank the many, many people who have contributed to this site and whose efforts have resulted in so much benefit to Mumineen.
 Rather than put an incomplete list online, we would like to say our thanks to the khimdatguzars collectively who have assisted us in making this site what it is.

 Mumineen.org is an independent organization.
 It is not an official organ of Dawat-e-Hadiyah, nor will its activities reflect that.
 For comments, corrections, or suggestions about this website Mumineen.org, please contact us via email.